 David Boonin (PhD, Pittsburgh, 1992) taught at Georgetown University (1992-94) and Tulane University (1994-98) before taking up his current position at CU in 1998.
 He also held a visiting position for a semester as an Erskine Fellow at the University of Canterbury in Christchurch, New Zealand, in 2006.

 Professor Boonin’s interests lie in the areas of applied ethics, ethical theory, and the history of ethics.
 He is the author of Thomas Hobbes and the Science of Moral Virtue (Cambridge University Press 1994), A Defense of Abortion (Cambridge University Press, 2003), The Problem of Punishment (Cambridge University Press, 2008) Should Race Matter?
 (Cambridge University Press, 2011), The Non-Identity Problem and the Ethics of Future People (Oxford University Press, 2014) and Beyond Roe: Why Abortion Should be Legal Even if the Fetus is a Person (Oxford University Press, 2019), and Dead Wrong: The Ethics of Posthumous Harm (Oxford University Press, forthcoming) as well as a number of articles on such subjects as animal rights, euthanasia, same-sex marriage, and our moral obligations to future generations.
-He is also the editor of the forthcoming Palgrave Handbook of Philosophy and Public Policy (2018) and the Palgrave Handbook of Sexual Ethics (forthcoming) as well as the co-author and co-editor, with Graham Oddie, of the popular textbook What’s Wrong?: Applied Ethicists and Their Critics (Oxford University Press, 2004).
+He is also the editor of the Palgrave Handbook of Philosophy and Public Policy (2018) and the Palgrave Handbook of Sexual Ethics (forthcoming) as well as the co-author and co-editor, with Graham Oddie, of the popular textbook What’s Wrong?: Applied Ethicists and Their Critics (Oxford University Press, 2004).
 He is currently working on a book on sexual consent and a book on AI ethics.

 - “Freedom and the (Posthumous) Harm Principle,” in the Oxford Handbook of Freedom (Oxford University Press, 2018)